ActiveFence is now Alice

 That edge case problem gets significantly harder when you consider where AI is heading.
 The industry still doesn't have consistent language for what agentic systems actually are.
 A single LLM with tool access, a chain of models passing outputs to each other, a fully autonomous pipeline making decisions without human review.
 All of these get called "agentic AI."
 If you can't define what you're building, you can't govern it.

 The security problem runs deeper than terminology though.
 In a multi-agent workflow, each agent starts its own chain of reasoning based on what it received from the previous one.
 By the time you're looking at a final output, you don't know which step introduced the variance or why.
-And the real issue is this: we don't have a handle on single LLM systems yet.
+And the real issue is this: we don't have a handle on single LLM risk assessment yet.
 Chaining them together and handing them autonomy before we do isn't a sequencing problem.
 It's a compounding one.
 Failure modes need to be engineered for before deployment, not discovered after something goes wrong.
+This is exactly what LLM security testing is designed for, surfacing what can go wrong before users encounter it.

 The 80/20 Problem Has a Dangerous Edge